idovoodoo/miniscript-browser/README.md

 - Run `test-clean.ms` to verify the basic functionality of the interpreter
 - Run `list-test-basic.ms` to test the basic list functionality
 - Run `miniscript-list-test.ms` to test MiniScript-compliant list operations
+- Run `slice-test.ms` to test the list slicing functionality